improvoid/improvoid.GitHub.io/index.md

 ## EchoMatrix Quick Description

 The EchoMatrix was designed to provide some of the functionality of the Yamaha UD Stomp pedal as used be Alan Holdsworth.
 The UD Stomp pedal is composed of 8 delays that have a tap and can be modulated and configured to feed into one another to make "longer" delay lines.
 In the case of Alan Holdsworth, he would use a number of short delays, sometimes slightly modulated, and panned in the stereo sound field to make a very "fat" sound.
 The EchoMatrix has most of this functionality in a different package.
 The version of EchoMatrix as submitted only has 6 delays, but can be expanded to 8 delays by changing one line in the source code.
 The only issue with adding more delays, is that it adds more controls to the feedback matrix.

-(...
-There is also UD_Delay source and VST3 on my GITHUB that more closely follows the UD Stomp model)

 EchoMatrix is a VST3 effect that provides a 6 delays that can be modulated and are connected by a feedback "echo" matrix.